 Phase 2 (November 2017- March 2018): The risks identified in Phase 1 were further explored during a second in-country mission, supported by in-depth data collection and analysis.
 Pharos conducted financial analyses to predict the future financing needs of the HIV/AIDS response and possible gaps in the ability of the government to fund the response in coming years.
 At the end of the second mission, the Sustainability Technical Working Group convened and scored the thirteen identified risks based on their potential severity and their probability of occurring.

 Phase 3 (March 2018- July 2018): In the third phase of the project, the Transition Readiness Assessment was used to develop a Sustainability Roadmap.
 Pharos facilitated a workshop of national and international stakeholders in May 2018 in Phnom Penh and identified mitigating actions to be taken by partners to ensure a successful transition from a primarily externally financed program to a domestically financed program.
-The Roadmap should be finalized by July 2018.
+The Roadmap was finalized in July 2018.

-A key test for Cambodia will be whether it implements the Roadmap starting later in 2018.
+With the proper preparation as assisted by this engagement, Cambodia should be able to implement the Roadmap by the end of 2018.
 Key steps are required, for example, to expand government funding for HIV prevention and AIDS treatment and to continue to contract with Civil Society Organizations to reach key populations such as men having sex with men, female sex workers, and injecting drug users.

 Cambodia is one of the first countries to develop an HIV transition roadmap.
 The approach pioneered in Cambodia may be applicable to other middle-income countries facing transition from donor health aid.